What does a Patient Safety Attendant do?

 Responsibilities:

-- Monitor patients to ensure their safety and well-being.
+- Monitor assigned patients continuously to ensure their safety and report any changes in their condition.

-- Assist patients with daily activities such as bathing, dressing, and eating.
+- Assist patients with basic care needs such as mobility, feeding, and hygiene.

 Qualifications